Aedif/TokenVariants/README.md

 - Sourcing images from local folders, rolltables, Imgur galleries, and s3 buckets
 - Pop-ups on Actor/Token create to select images found based on Actor/Token name
+- Overlaying images/videos on top or bellow the token
 - Sharing specific art with players through the Token HUD allowing them to switch out their token art on the fly
 - Displaying different images for the same token for each user
 - Image filtering based on identifiers e.g. when selecting a portrait only showing images containg 'PRT': Bob[PRT].png, Tom[PRT].png